 Using pronouns incorrectly

 Some ESL writers make the error of using pronouns that do not agree with their respective nouns.
-The noun you use needs to be referred to by an appropriate pronoun, which takes its quantity into consideration.
+The noun you use needs an appropriate pronoun, which considers its quantity.
 If you were using a singular noun, then a singular pronoun would be ideal.
 Conversely, if you had a plural noun, then a plural pronoun would be the right option.
-If anything, it is safe to say that this kind of issue frequently occurs in the works of native writers as well.
+It is safe to say that this kind of issue frequently occurs in the works of native writers too.
 Despite its prevalence, it often indicates that a writer is inexperienced and/ or cannot write effectively.

 As a solution, you need to make sure that singular nouns are supported by singular pronouns only.
 There are times where you might feel that pointing to a single-gender is sexist.
 As remarkable as that is, it is much better to be using the correct terms in formal situations.